French Tarot - SHOGIX.NET

 Defense : the 2 for 1

-Playing in friendly games does not arrange things because defense is often approximative, when it's not purely and simply a dialogue of deafs.
-But if the defense plays with a minimum of communication and common sense, detecting the right time to play the 2 for 1 should be rather easy.
+Friendly games do not really help matters, because defense there is often approximate —when it is not simply a dialogue of the deaf.
+But when the defense plays with a minimum of communication and common sense, recognizing the right time to go for the 2-for-1 should be fairly straightforward.

-Here are some situations of play which can be used as reference marks and incentive to play the 2 for 1, by supposing of course that the defense already knows which suit declarer ruffs :
+Here are a few typical situations that can serve as reference points and incentives to play the 2-for-1, assuming, of course, that the defense already knows which suit the declarer is ruffing :

-• One of the defenders has promised a strong hand : it doesn't matter that he has the Petit or not, a defender who promised a strong hand should be able to tolerate a trump lead.
-If ever your trump lead results in helping declarer to capture the Petit of your partner, it's just a bad case over a hundred.
-On the long run, you will gain.
+• One defenders has promised a strong hand : Whether or not he holds the Petit is irrelevant: a defender who has promised strength should be able to tolerate a trump lead.
+If your trump lead happens to help declarer capture your partner’s Petit, that is simply bad luck—one case out of a hundred.
+In the long run, this play pays off.

-• The declarer has turned a blank dog : even if there is no strong hand already showed in defense, a blank dog should direct towards the 2 for 1.
-We dont let a declarer with a trump holding like 21-17-13-6-2-EX to cash all his tarots by ruffing !
+• The declarer has turned over a blank dog : Even if no strong defensive hand has been clearly identified, a blank dog should point the defense toward a 2-for-1.
+You cannot let a declarer with a trump holding like 21-17-13-6-2-EX calmly cash all his trumps by ruffingg !

-• You have some high trumps in hand : it is extremely likely that the declarer will not "buy" a trump lead from the defense if his trump holding is weak.
-To translate, your trump lead is an agressive play telling to declarer "tries to buy this trick, I know that dont have enough to ensure the trick".
-Even with a Poignée like 21-18-13... declarer will not go up with a high trump.
+• You hold several high trumps : It is extremely likely that the declarer will not “buy” a trump lead from the defense if his trump holding is weak.
+In other words, your trump lead is an aggressive message to declarer: “Try to take this trick, I know you don’t have enough strength to secure it.”
+Even with a Poignée such as 21-18-13…, declarer will often refuse to rise with a high trump.

 Tarot with 4 players